Y-Digital/Y-Digital.github.io/content/company/shared-knowledge/blog/the-impact-of-linguistic-variation-on-language-technology.md

 description = "Understanding language means understanding diversity. " featured_image = "/img/upload/hannah-wright-zzwshbu2y80-unsplash.jpg"
 layout = "blog"
-summary = "Access to helpful tools that have become omnipresent in our daily lives such as voice assistants, chatbots, or translation engines is only possible if our unique way of speaking can be handled by the language models supporting these applications." title = "The impact of linguistic variation on language technology"
+summary = "Tools like voice assistants are only helpful if our unique way of speaking can be handled by the language models supporting these applications." title = "The impact of linguistic variation on language technology"

 +++